 How much the energy it literally flows under our feet!

-It is the conclusion of a unique study of its kind, carried out by researchers from the Oak Ridge National Laboratory (ORNL).
+This is the conclusion of a one-of-a-kind study carried out by researchers at Oak Ridge National Laboratory (ORNL).
 The study, published in the journal (I link it here) examines the energy potential that small and micro-scale hydroelectric generators bolted to existing water pipes could collect.

 The analysis

-Using both existing data from water regulators and new sensing and remote sensing techniques, the ORNL team has taken the first, important steps towards realizing that we have a real untapped energy source.
+Using both existing data from water regulators and new sensing and remote sensing techniques, the ORNL team has taken the first important steps toward realizing that we have a real, untapped energy source.

-I'm talking about awareness (and it is a concept that is repeated in this study), because at least in the US there is some hydroelectric energy using pipelines.
-"Only, that's 530 MW compared to a potential 1,41GW," he says Shih-Chieh Kao, head of the ORNL water program.
+I'm talking about awareness (and it's a concept that is repeated in this study), because at least in the USA there is some hydroelectric energy using pipelines.
+“Only, that's 530 MW versus a potential 1,41GW,” he says Shih Chieh Kao, head of the ORNL water program.
 An amount of energy that, alone, could power more than a million homes.

 Yeah, the pipelines.
 Why have we never thought about it?

-Hydropower (even a bit of nuclear power, to be honest) is facing serious challenges: climate change is starting to create serious problems for rivers, for example.
+Hydroelectric energy (even a bit of the nuclear one, to be honest) is facing serious challenges: climate change is starting to create serious problems for rivers, for example.

 Exploiting water pipes for energy production would be a real blow: they would be distributed resources capable of producing small amounts of clean energy for local consumption.

-"The untapped potential of the pipelines represents a great opportunity to develop clean and renewable hydropower," the study reads.
+“The untapped potential of pipelines represents a great opportunity to develop clean, renewable hydropower,” the study reads.

 Energy from mains and beyond

-To generate energy the ORNL writes in the study to consider as a possible source any "conveyance of artificial water managed for the distribution of water for agricultural, municipal or industrial consumption".
+To generate energy, ORNL writes in the study that it considers any "artificial water conveyance managed for the distribution of water for agricultural, municipal or industrial consumption" to be a possible source.
 A very large mesh, which also includes very small structures.

-Most of the energy obtained would be used to stabilize the networks, and to reward the "virtuous" consumption of energy.
+Most of the energy obtained would be used to stabilize the networks, and to reward "virtuous" energy consumption.

 A good opportunity to kill two birds with one stone: many of our nets require maintenance regardless if not replacement.
 Changing the pipelines to take advantage of also introducing hydroelectric technology inside them would be fantastic.